Mrrm2/Comms-User-Guide/docs/gettingStarted.md

     !!!
 Info "`git add`"

                This is the first step of the Git workflow.
 The staging area is a temporary area where you can add files before committing them to the repository.
 You can add as many files as you want to the staging area before committing them to the repository.
-For more information about the Git workflow, you can review the Git workflow section in the introduction page.
+For more information about the Git workflow, you can review the Git workflow section in the [What is Git](/#what-is-git) section.

     !!!
 Tip